Three Weeks (1924 film): Production

 For a well known scene from the novel involving the Queen and a tiger skin, Glyn's script states that, rather than describing it, she would enact it for director Crosland on the set.
 In the film, the Queen is lying on a tiger skin provided by Paul when he comes into the room.
 She tells him to sit in a chair and then, shown from Paul's point of view, the Queen spreads herself on the tiger skin, runs her hands through the fur, arches her back, and closes her eyes, signifying her agreement to their affair.

 Reception

 According to contemporary records, the film made a profit of $162,825.23.
 Glyn was entitled to 40% of the profits and earned $65,130.

 Preservation status

 Three Weeks survives with a copy in the Gosfilmofond archive in Moscow.
+That copy formed the basis of a digital restoration by La Cineteca del Friuli in which missing opening credits and intertitles were re-created.